Preparing for a Hemorrhage at Time of Death in Hospice

 • Liver diseases

 Hemorrhages may either trigger the dying process or occur when a hospice patient is already in this stage.
 The presence of significant bleeding can be distressing for both the patient and their family members.
+Patients with GI bleeds at the end of life require careful monitoring and management to maintain their comfort.
 Hospice care aims to minimize anxiety and discomfort during these challenging moments.

 Hospice nurse checking patient, preparing